cloudmesh-community/hid-sp18-419/project-code/hadoop-python-docker-sentiment/README.md

 * One can check the ResourceManger at [http://localhost:8088](http://localhost:8088) and HDFS at [http://localhost:50070](http://localhost:50070)

+* Results will be in the following directory

+		./Results

 ## Run pseudo-distributed cluster

 * To execute the pseudo-distributed cluster and get results, one could use the shell script:

 		./pseudo-run.sh

+* The results will be in the following directory

+		./Results-pseudo

 * There is also a Makefile in the directory hadoop-pseudo allowing more options including build image, start cluster, start interactive shell etc. For details, please see the Readme.md file